2023 Cardiff riot: Fatal road traffic collision

-At 5.59 pm on 22 May, two teenage boys were seen travelling on an electric bike, towards a police van, on Frank Road on the estate.
+At 5.59 pm on 22 May, two teenage boys were seen travelling on an electric bike, towards a police van, on Frank Road in the area.
 At 6.00 pm the bike turned round and was followed by the van.
 At 6.01 the van turned onto Howell Avenue and at 6.02 reached Grand Avenue.
 At 6.06 the van was on Cowbridge Road West when it received reports of a road traffic collision.
 Shortly after 6 pm the boys died in a road traffic collision on Snowden Road.
 They were identified as two friends who lived nearby.

 Rumours quickly spread on social media that the police had been involved in the collision.
 Alun Michael, the Police and Crime Commissioner for South Wales, stated the following morning that the police arrived at the scene only after the fatal crash had taken place.
 Later, BBC News verified time-stamped CCTV footage appearing to show a police van following two people riding an electric bicycle on Frank Road, 900 m away from the crash scene, at 5:59 pm.
 The police force confirmed that they had been following the teenagers at that point.